nordw/Markov-Chain-Monte-Carlo-Methods/README.md

 # Markov-Chain-Monte-Carlo-Methods
-- Why MCMC, its pro and con
+- Why MCMC?
+Its pro and con
-- Different MCMCs and what is MaLa
+- Different MCMCs and what is MaLa?
 - Applications in Machine Learning